grosser/autolang/README.markdown

 TODO
 ====
  - Make the Autolang class usable on its own (no ENV dependencies)
- - Convert output to UTF8 (for now, copy output in normal view to UTF8 editor -> problems solved)
- - Do not convert "& to &quot;&amp;.
+ - Do not convert "& to "and", use something 'smarter'.